- Search for a Leaflet

 Who to contact for more information

-Your doctor, pharmacist will be able to give you more information about atomoxetine and about other medicines used to treat ADHD.
+Your doctor, pharmacist will be able to give you more information about atomoxetine and about other treatments for ADHD.

 You can also get useful information from: